-1. Address your own insecurity
+1. Address your own insecurities

 Do you tense up whenever your partner’s phone rings, fearing that it’s their ex?
 Is it hard for you to watch them talk in person?
 If you and your partner run into his ex on the street, do you immediately wrap your arm around him possessively?

 2. Examine why you’re focusing on a past relationship

 Is this absorption with their past obscuring some other issue?
 Do you feel angry on their behalf for how their ex treated them?
 If there are children involved, is it hard for you to win their trust, or even get along with them?
-These are all issues that won’t go away on their own, and can hide under the guise of jealousy.
-Examine why you’re feeling jealous when you’ve got her already, and address those feelings.
+Are you bringing unfinished business from your past into this new relationship?

 3. Work on strengthening your relationship connection

-If you and your partner eventually break up and they do go back to their ex, standing in the way wouldn’t have made a difference—it was out of your hands, and the relationship needed to end.
+If you and your partner eventually break up and they do go back to their ex, standing in the way wouldn’t have made a difference in the long run—it was out of your hands, and the relationship needed to end.

 4. Be the best partner you can be

-5. Start some therapy for healing
+5. Start some therapy

-A good therapist will help you identify the emotional patterns that keep you caught and you’ll learn how to free yourself so you can be the best partner you can be and create the kind of loving relationship you want.
+A good therapist will help you identify the emotional patterns that keep you caught in this negative cycle.
+You’ll learn how to free yourself so you can feel good enough to be the best partner you can be and create the kind of loving relationship you want.